 Sayli: Hugged in the street?

 Jay: By this guy in a service station…

 Jay: Yeah a guy who worked in a service station who was trying to pass his PTE, and he did.
 And I walked in and he said, ‘excuse me, what do you do for a job?’ and I said, ‘oh I’m a teacher’ and he said, ‘are you Jay?’ and then he – that was the first time someone recognized me actually and he gave me a hug and offered me free sausage rolls!

 Sayli: Oh that’s so sweet.

 Jay: Yeah, so that was, that was cool.
-But it all started a long, long time ago actually, it’s not just a recent thing.
+But it all started a long, long time ago actually, E2Language is not just a recent thing.
 We’ve been working on this business, this company for many years.
-For me personally it started – well the english language thing started also a long time ago.
+For me personally it started – well the English language thing started also a long time ago.
 But I did an undergraduate degree in literature, when I was like 20, straight out of high school.
 Which then led me into a teaching diploma.
 And then I thought, ah the last thing I want to do is become a high school teacher.
 So I managed to avoid that just, and went on to do a masters degree in applied linguistics, and specialised in technology and language learning and that’s where I met you.
 You were in – I actually gave a guest lecture, and you were in the crowd.